Mold infestation and a panic led cleaning spree to get rid of it

 Obviously my first instinct was to take a handful and start spreading it like confetti but then I learned too much naphthalene vapour can also be harmful for health.
 So, I just used a few for the drawers and shelves of the dresser.

-I have my fingers crossed hoping the infestation does not return, as oftentimes recurrent mold infestation can only be combatted by getting rid of the infected item altogether.
+I have my fingers crossed in the hope that the infestation does not return, as oftentimes the only thing you can do to fight off recurrent mold infestation is to surrender and get rid of the infected object altogether.

-I also found that drying clothes inside can also increase humidity, I now avoid doing that as much as possible alongside drying out clothes properly before storing them.
+I also found that drying clothes inside can increase humidity, so I avoid doing that as much as possible as well as dry out clothes properly before storing them.

-Though a herculean task but cleaning out closets and drawers regularly allows airflow and prevent accumulation of dust and moisture.
-I haven't been able to develop that practice yet, maybe someday.
+Now in terms of preventing mold infections, though a herculean task but there is no alternative to cleaning out closets and drawers regularly, as it allows airflow and prevents accumulation of dust and moisture.

-Basically, the trick to avoiding a mold infestation is avoiding all kinds of moisture and dust accumulation, as well as organising your home in such a way that keeps as minimal space for humidity retention which includes avoiding carpets as they might become breeding spots for many kinds of bacteria and fungus.
+Basically, the trick to avoiding a mold infestation is avoiding all kinds of moisture and dust accumulation, as well as organising your home in such a way that keeps as minimal space for humidity retention which includes measures like not using any carpets on the floor as they might become breeding spots for many kinds of bacteria and fungus.

 However, only cleaning is not enough at times, water damage can also be a big catalyst behind a mold infestation.
 So, checking inside false ceilings and nooks and crannies where water may accumulate regularly is a must.

-Precautionary measures cannot always prevent mold infestation, so keeping an eye out for signs of mold infestation and hope for the best, because that's all you can do.
+Precautionary measures cannot always prevent mold infestation, so keeping an eye out for signs of mold infestation and hope for the best.